ssorj/pumpjack/README.md

 # Pumpjack

-Pumpjack is a general tool for documenting APIs that are implemented in multiple languages.
+Pumpjack is a tool for documenting APIs that are implemented in multiple languages.

 For now, I'm using it to document just one API, the [Qpid Proton](http://qpid.apache.org/proton/index.html) event-driven messaging API.

 See the
 [current published results](http://home.apache.org/~jross/pumpjack/).

 ## Project layout